cjthoma1/Resume-Website/README.md

 	Portfolio,
 	Contact Form

-* Upon completetion I will be deploying this website through github.
+* Upon completetion I will be deploying this website through Github Pages.